DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 ## O4b.
 The Foyer
 <span class="citation"><em>This scene takes place in Chapter 4, Area K7.</em></span>

 The castle foyer is largely as described in <span class="citation">K7.
 Entry (p.
 54)</span>.
 However, decrease the number of **dragon wyrmling** statues to two.
+(The other two are harmless statuary.)
 The dragon statues do not attack the players for as long as the players are here by invitation.

 In addition, revise this area’s description as follows as Rahadin leads the players through for the first time: